sheepreak/QuoteOfTheDayTDD/readme.md

 [X] Write the test and expect a 200 -> expected to fail

-[ ] Implement the first endpoint to return a 200
+[X] Implement the first endpoint to return a 200

+#### TDD 2

+Now we'll have to implement getting a quote from the endpoint we created

+[ ] Write the test and check the returned quote came from the YAML file

+[ ] Alter the first endpoint so it returns a quote (and status should still be 200)

+#### TDD 3

+TBC